 - Ensuring Resilience of Progressive Feminist Movements in MENA/Asia region

 Supporting Movements in Restrictive Civil Society Space: FEMENA will be convening feminists from the region to discuss the impact of shrinking civil society space on their efforts to organize and on the wellbeing of women in their countries.
 The convening aims to identify specific strategies for ensuring the resilience of progressive movements in the region.

 Ensuring Wellness and Safety of WHRDs: WHRDs in the MENA/Asia region work in high stress and dangerous contexts, often threatened by state and non-state actors.
 Increasingly there has been focus on ensuring resiliency of WHRDs, through provision of wellness, self care and integrated security training.
 But trainers from the region who have language skills and know the context are limited at best.
 This training of trainers program seeks to build a strong network of indigenous trainers from the region who can provide trainings to WHRDs in their local or regional contexts.
 The network will work to provide input into international mechanisms that seek to support WHRDs and women’s rights as well.

-- Preventing Sexual and Gender Based Violence in Public and Private Spheres
+- Preventing Sexual and Gender Based Violence in Public Space

-Women’s Right to the City & Urban Space: In August 2017, FEMENA along with other organizations convened a meeting between Afghan, Tajik and Iranian (ATI) activists working on women’s access to city and public spaces.
-FEMENA aims to facilitate collaboration between activists from these three countries, including on how to prevent harassment in urban spaces, ensuring gender sensitive and appropriate services in cities and women’s political participation at the local and municipal levels.
+Women’s Right to the City & Urban Space: In August 2017, FEMENA along with other organizations convened a meeting between Afghan, Tajik and Iranian (ATI) activists working on women’s access in the city and public space.
+The meeting report, which includes papers presented by participants is forthcoming in Farsi, and a summary will be published in English.
+We hope to continue meetings and collaboration between activists from these three countries, including on how to prevent harassment in urban spaces, ensuring gender sensitive and appropriate services in cities and women’s political participation at the local and municipal levels.